phpbook-sources/console/README.md

 	public function runConsole($name, $age) {

 		//your console here

+		//when a parameter is not defined in prompt the value will be null.
 		$name; $age;

 		//set the time to the script finish, zero to unlimited time